GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/field-on-field/docs/modules/field-on-field/en.md

 # Field on Field

-Manipulate the value of a field by applying some other field on it.
+`@applyField` directive, to execute a certain field on the resolved field's value

 ## Description